esridc/hub-radar-maps/README.md

 # hub-radar-maps

-Web components for Hub Radar chatbot, built with ArcGIS Maps SDK for
+Web components for Hub Radar chatbot, built with ArcGIS Maps SDK for Javascript

 ## Publish to Github Pages